vouch-opensource/krell/README.md

 some historical design decisions that lead to a stateful CLI API.
-Still, it is a direct inspiration for Krell, and re-natal solved many tricky edge-cases early on. shadow-cljs also offers react-native integration, but provides that as part of a full featured package rather than an a la carte tool.
+Still, it is a direct inspiration for Krell, and re-natal solved many tricky edge-cases early on. shadow-cljs also offers react-native integration, but provides that as part of a full featured package rather than an à la carte tool.

-Krell fills the gap by providing a stand alone tool with few dependencies.
+Krell fills the gap by providing a standalone tool with few dependencies.
 It does only one thing - extend the standard ClojureScript compiler to make developing React Native simpler (and easier).